 How do I find my local tax rate?

-Hipcamp has partnered with occupancy tax experts Avalara to help you find tax information and ensure you are using the correct tax rate for your state or county.
+Tax compliance experts Avalara have a helpful tool that can be a great starting place to help you find tax information and ensure you are using the correct tax rates.

-Note: In some counties, lodging is subject to taxes, while other forms of camping are not.
+Of particular note: In some jurisdictions, lodging is subject to taxes, while other forms of camping are not.
 If you are providing tent or RV camping only, you may not need to collect taxes from Hipcampers.
-If you are providing lodgings, such as a cabin, yurt, or other structure, you can use Avalara’s tool to determine the appropriate transient and occupancy tax rates.
+Avalara’s tool may not indicate this and you may need to do additional research elsewhere.
+If you are providing lodging, such as a cabin, yurt, or other structure, Avalara’s tool will continue to be a strong place to start your research.

 Information on taxes Hipcamp automatically collects (by state)